djeada/Linux-Notes/notes/kernel.md

 ## Components of the Linux kernel

-* A system call interface (SCI) is an overlay that enables function calls from user space into the kernel.
-This interface may be specific to the architecture.
+* System call interface (SCI): An overlay that enables function calls from user space into the kernel.
-* Process management is responsible for the execution of processes, also known as threads in the kernel, which represent individual virtualizations of the processor.
+* Process management: Manages the execution of processes or threads in the kernel, which represent individual virtualizations of the processor.
-* Memory management involves techniques for managing available memory, as well as hardware capabilities for physical and virtual mappings.
-Linux also includes swap space.
+* Memory management: Manages available memory, physical and virtual mappings, and swap space.
-* The virtual file system provides a standard interface abstraction for file systems, serving as a bridge between the system call interface and the file systems provided by the kernel.
+* Virtual file system: Provides a standard interface abstraction for file systems.
-* The network stack is a tiered architecture based on protocols.
+* Network stack: A tiered architecture based on protocols.
-* Device drivers make specific hardware devices operational and make up a significant portion of the Linux kernel's source code.
+* Device drivers: Make specific hardware devices operational.
-* Architecture-dependent code is dependent on the architecture on which it operates and must take the architectural design into account for proper functioning and efficiency.
+* Architecture-dependent code: Code that depends on the architecture it operates on.

 ## Monitoring the kernel

-* The dmesg command (alternatively `journalctl --dmesg`) allows users to view the kernel ring buffer.
-The kernel ring buffer holds information such as device driver initialization messages, hardware messages, and kernel module messages.
+* Use `dmesg` or `journalctl --dmesg` to view the kernel ring buffer.
-* The `/proc` directory, also known as the `/proc` filesystem, contains a hierarchical set of special files that reflect the current state of the kernel, allowing users and programs to see what the kernel sees.
+* The `/proc` directory contains special files that reflect the current state of the kernel.
-* The `uname` command provides users with important system information.
-The following flags can be used with uname:
+* Use the `uname` command to get important system information, like kernel version.

+The following flags can be used with `uname`:

 | Flag | Description |
 | ---- | ----------- |